🕵 The Cache Hit Paradox

 Use your profiling evidence to answer these questions by looking at the kernel code problems/p30/p30.mojo:

 - Which kernel achieves the highest Memory Throughput?
-(Look at Gbyte/s values)
+(Look at the Gbyte/s values)

 - What’s the performance gap in memory throughput?
 (Factor difference between fastest and slowest)